d3/d3-scale/README.md

 <a name="quantile_quantiles" href="#quantile_quantiles">#</a> <i>quantile</i>.<b>quantiles</b>()

 Returns the quantile thresholds.
-If the [range](#quantile_range) contains *n* discrete values, the returned threshold array will contain *n* - 1 values.
-Values less than the first element in the thresholds array, quantiles()[0], are considered in the first quantile; greater values less than the second threshold are in the second quantile, and so on.
+If the [range](#quantile_range) contains *n* discrete values, the returned array will contain *n* - 1 thresholds.
+Values less than the first threshold are considered in the first quantile; values greater than or equal to the first threshold but less than the second threshold are in the second quantile, and so on.
 Internally, the thresholds array is used with [bisect](https://github.com/d3/d3-array#bisect) to find the output quantile associated with the given input value.

 <a name="quantile_copy" href="#quantile_copy">#</a> <i>quantile</i>.<b>copy</b>()